samuelchvez/jQuery-Tagger/README.md

 1) Download
 -----------
-Goto the downloads section and get the latest build of jQuery Tagger.
-Also you can press the "Download repository as ZIP" button.
+You can press the "Download repository as ZIP" button and get the full project source.

 2) What's in?
 -------------------------